skiphoop/BOLT-benchmark/readme.md

-# Benchmark Repository Overview
+# Benchmark Repository

 This repository contains a prototype implementation of BOLT—a bandwidth-optimized, lightning-fast Oblivious Map—along with benchmarking code for performance comparisons.
-Each subfolder corresponds to a specific experiment or artifact test code.
+Each subfolder corresponds to a specific experiment along with artifact test code.
 Please refer to the individual folders for more detailed instructions on how to run each benchmark.
 We have provided readme in each folder.

 ## ⚠️ Notice on Benchmark Code Reuse